GDSC-Study-Sessions/react-project-template/README.md

 # Project setup
-- fork the project from our template
+- select use template and choose namee for your repo
 - clone the repository
 - cd to the repo
 - ```bash